w3c/web-advertising/success-criteria.md

 The above principles for an interoperable web seek to help advance the mission of the W3C as well as further the objectives outlined by the UK CMA "to promote competition for the benefit of consumers, both within and outside the UK, to make markets work well for consumers, businesses, and the economy."
-To ensure a level playing field, it is particularly important that smaller organizations be able to rely on supply chain vendors they require to operate and for the changes in web technology to encourage new market entrants.
+To ensure a level playing field, it is important that smaller organizations be able to rely on supply chain vendors, and to have those vendors operate transparently and with interoperability, in order for those organizations to operate and embrace changes in web technology while encouraging competition within the market.

 ### Principles for Improving Interoperable Web Advertising